-The walking trail is waymarked and starts from the car park.
+The walking trail is waymarked from start to finish.

-The OS grid reference is SN 634 837.
+The OS grid reference for the car park is SN 633 836.

-The nearest train station is in Aberystwyth.
+The nearest mainline railway station is in Aberystwyth.

 The bus service from Aberystwyth to Penrhyncoch stops at the Aberystwyth University entrance, very near to Gogerddan woodland car park.

 For details of public transport visit the Traveline Cymru website.